 Title IX Compliance

-To file a complaint of sexual assault, dating violence, domestic violence, or stalking contact the Title IX Coordinator.
+To provide a report or file a complaint of sexual harassment, sexual assault, dating violence, domestic violence, or stalking, you may complete an incident report online using the following link: click here.
 You may also contact:

 St. Thomas University’s Public Safety